emiarbol/galaxy_virologist_training/exercises/08_viralrecon.md

 ![fastp3](images/viralrecon_fastp3.png)
 ![fastp4](images/viralrecon_fastp4.png)

-A message will appear, which means that 3 results will be generated:
+A message will appear, which means that 6 results will be generated:
   1. Two, one with the R1 trimmed reads, for each sample
   2. Another two, one with the R2 trimmed reads, for each sample
   3. Two, one with the HTML results, for each sample

-**Repeat these steps for the second sample**

 ### Fastp results